juliuskoskela/c-vec/README.md

 # Vec: A Dynamic Vector in C

+The `subject.md` file contains exercises for this implementation if you want to do it yourself.
+In that case, don't peek at the solutions in `vec.c` beforehand!

 The C-standard library doesn't offer a good dynamic data structure often found in other languages such `vector` in C++ or `Vec` in Rust.
 This is an overview of the idea, design and implementation of such data structure in C.